Weakly Supervised Learning for Facial Affective Behavior Analysis : A Review: Methods for Regression

-In case of regression, the performance of expression is expressed Mean Square Error (MSE).
-The intensities of pain and AUs are evaluated in terms of Mean Absolute Error (MAE), Pearson Correlation Coefficient (PCC) and Intraclass Correlation Coefficient (ICC).
+The intensities of pain and AUs are evaluated in terms of Mean Absolute Error (MAE), Pearson Correlation Coefficient (PCC), and Intra-class Correlation Coefficient (ICC).
+The comparison of performances of state-of-the-art methods, that follow the same experimental protocol for each category of WSL for regression is shown in Table \ref{Results on Regression}.

-\textbf{{Inexact Annotations:}} In case of regression on UNBC-McMaster data-set, PSPI labels of the frames are converted to 6 ordinal levels:0(0), 1(1), 2(2), 3(3), 4-5(4), 6-15(5).
-The bag label of each pain sequence is considered as maximum of frame labels.
-Out of 25 subjects, 15 are used for training, 9 for validation and 1 for testing.
-For EmotiW data-set, the training and validation data-set provided by the organizers are used for training by manually splitting the data to compensate class imbalance.
-The performance measure is evaluated on the test dataset provided by the organizers.
+\textbf{Inexact Annotations:} In case of regression on the UNBC-McMaster dataset, PSPI labels of the frames are converted to 6 ordinal levels: 0(0), 1(1), 2(2), 3(3), 4-5(4), 6-15(5).
+The bag label of each pain sequence is considered the maximum of frame labels.
+Out of 25 subjects, 15 are used for training, 9 for validation, and 1 for testing.
+LOSO cross-validation is followed.
+For the DISFA and FERA datasets, bags are considered sequences with monotonically increasing or decreasing offset and onset frames.
+Similar to UNBC, the bag label is considered the maximum of the frame labels of AU intensities.
+5-fold cross-validation is deployed for DISFA and official training/validation split for FERA.
+In order to compare the work of \cite{8347018} with the conventional approach of pain detection \cite{SIKKA2014659}, MILBOOST is deployed and the output probabilities of pain detection are normalized between 0 and 5 to have a fair comparison with that of \cite{8347018}.